Current Vintage: 2021

-Is this Australia's finest Ros?
-In spite of the relentless proliferation of Ros on the market, Peter Schell's wine-now into its second decade of production-keeps coming up, well, roses.
+Is this Australia's finest Rose?
+In spite of the relentless proliferation of rose on the market, Peter Schell's wine-now into its second decade of production-keeps coming up, well, Roses.
 It's simply a wonderful example that stacks up brilliantly against the best French examples.
-The complexity and interest here derives in part from the varieties used: 31% Mataro, 29% Grenache, 16% Carignan, 14% Cinsault and 10% Ugni Blanc.
-These vines are all dry-grown Barossa vineyards, "mainly bush vines, all hand-picked-old school," chuckles Pete.
-In short, sites selected for their ability to produce outstanding quality ros material (the average age of vines is 65 years old although the oldest parcels range up to 120 years of age).
+The vines are all dry-grown Barossa vineyards, "mainly bush vines, all hand-picked-old school," chuckles Pete.
+In short, sites selected for their ability to produce outstanding quality rose material (the average age of vines is 65 years old although the oldest parcels range up to 120 years of age).

-Bottled without filtration, the resulting wine offers the kind of vibrant perfume (of red fruit, nectarine and white flower), texture and crunchy line that were once the exclusive domaine of Proven¤al Ros.
+Bottled without filtration, the resulting wine offers the kind of vibrant perfume (of red fruit, nectarine and white flower), texture and crunchy line that were once the exclusive domaine of Provence rose.

 Home to some of the oldest grapevines on planet Earth, the Barossa Valley is perhaps Australia's most renowned wine region.
 In 1842, German settlers planted vines and the rest is history!